rspamd/rspamd.com/ideas.md

 	- adoption of plugins
 	- fuzzy storage backend in Tarantool

-### Libmilter fast alternative

-Rspamd milter integration, namely `rmilter` has been created using `libmilter` library.
-This library is being developed as a part of the Sendmail project and has different design flaws that are unevitable when using `libmilter`.
-For example, it proposes using of threads but does not follow the normal `N:N` model migrating tasks between threads.
-This makes the development of `Rmilter` constrained to `libmilter` model.
-The idea of this project is to implement the Sendmail milter protocol from the scratch.
-Unlike the original libmilter, this library should not enforce specific IO model to the milters designers (namely, threading model).

-The second part of the task is to add milter support to Rspamd.
-The current stale project lives [here](https://github.com/vstakhov/librmilter).
+### Languages based redis backend for bayes

+Rspamd Bayes classifier lacks languages support since language detection was not good at all before Rspamd 1.7.
+So far, it is possible to deal with multi-languages messages and it will be useful to have languages support in statistics.

-* Difficulty: medium/hard
+* Difficulty: medium
-* Required skills: strong C skills
+* Required skills: C
-* Possible mentors: cebka, az
+* Possible mentors: notkoos, cebka, smf

 Benefits for a student:

-Upon completing of this project, a student will have knowledge in networking, sockets, low level C programming and event driven state machines
+Upon completing of this project, a student will have knowledge about statistical methods, namely Hidden Markov Bayes model and ngramms based language detection.

 Evaluation details:

 * We suppose that at the midterm evaluation, we could estimate the following:
-	- basic milter protocol support
+	- basic language support for bayes backends (primary language)
-	- a simple milter and tests framework to test protocol messages and macros
 * At the final evaluation we suppose to have the following features implemented:
-	- milter support is fully functional inside Rspamd
+	- full language support for multi-language messages
+	- preciseness evaluation
+	- documentation

-### Bayes signatures
+### Bayes signatures in webui

-Rspamd has a powerful [statistical module](https://rspamd.com/doc/configuration/statistic.html) which uses Bayes classifier to detect spam messages.
-We want to allow relearning or retraining of messages using bayes signatures.
-The idea behind such a signature is to store unique message tokens and associate them with some random string (e.g. using Redis).
-Afterwards, this string could be inserted into the message allowing to extract tokens when they are needed without having the full message's body.
-This feature is very useful for eliminating bayes false positives without having to ask users to provide the full messages samples which could contain sensitive information.
+Rspamd has some preliminary support of Bayes signatures: a traces of messages being passed expressed as sets of statistical tokens.
+However, to manage these signatures, we need some front-end support in the Web Interface, namely to observe signatures, learn spam or ham, removing old signatures.

-* Difficulty: medium
+* Difficulty: easy/medium
-* Required skills: C skills
+* Required skills: JS, Lua
-* Possible mentors: smf
+* Possible mentors: notkoos, smf

 Benefits for a student:

-Upon completing of this project, a student will have basic understanding of the Bayes classifier, text tokenization principles and C language development.
+Upon completing of this project, a student will have knowledge about REST HTTP API projecting, bayes models and improve his or her JavaScript skills.

 Evaluation details:

 * We suppose that at the midterm evaluation, we could estimate the following:
-	- Bayes signatures generation and storage
+	- history like table with a list of all signatures and associated emails
+	- learning support
 * At the final evaluation we suppose to have the following features implemented:
-	- the ability to learn Bayes classifier using signatures
-	- support of adding signatures to messages
+	- expiring of signatures
-	- WebUI support of Bayes signatures
+	- statistics of signatures

-### Corpus testing and automatic symbol score generation

-We want to have an automatic system that will:

-1. Run rspamd across a corpus of Spam and Not Spam messages, collecting all of the symbols and scores
-2. Compute the probabilities for each symbol (e.g. hit rate, false-positives, false-negatives)
-3. Compute the 'ideal' scores for each symbol to minimise the overall false-positive and false-negative rate using some type of neural network like a Perceptron.
-4. Publish the list of symbols with the new scores

-The stages should be independent from each other so that the output of 1) can be collated from multiple sources e.g. lots of different people running rspamd across their corpuses, and generating logs which can then be used for 2) etc.

-There should also be some ability for symbols to be excluded if they do not hit enough messages or hit the wrong 'type' of message, e.g. a non-spam rule (with a negative score) hitting a lot of messages in the spam corpus.
-There also needs to be a way to cap the maximum score that can be assigned to a symbol.
+	- converting a message to a signature
+	- documentation

+### Bag of words NN model

+Bag-of-words or word2vec are two main technologies used for text classification using Neural Networks.
+Since  we have a sane language detector, it would be beneficial to try some of these text models to build textual neural net based classifier.

 * Difficulty: medium
-* Required skills: C, Shell (bash)
+* Required skills: Lua, Torch
-* Possible mentors: smf
+* Possible mentors: cebka, smf

 Benefits for a student:

-Upon completing of this project, a student will have basic understanding of the Neural Network principles, shell-scripting and C language development.
+Upon completing of this project, a student will have knowledge about natural language processing in machine learning, neural networks and LuaTorch framework.

 Evaluation details:

 * We suppose that at the midterm evaluation, we could estimate the following:
-	- Steps 1 and 2 complete and the 3rd underway.
+	- implementation of word2vec or bag-of-words model in Rspamd
+	- English language support
 * At the final evaluation we suppose to have the following features implemented:
-	- A complete nightly automatic corpus check and rule rescoring.
+	- evaluation of the model
+	- adding meta data to the neural network
+	- optimizing of the network architecture
+	- multiple languages support
+	- documentation

+### GnuPG signing and verification support

+Rspamd has no support of signed messages.
+It would be good to add support for both scanning and signing/encryption of the outbound messages.
+We suggest to use gnupg compatible format as it seems to be the most popular so far.
+We expect candidates with strong C knowledge and experiences for this task as it involves some low level parsing of untrusted data.

+* Difficulty: hard
+* Required skills: C, Lua
+* Possible mentors: cebka

+Benefits for a student:

+Upon completing of this project, a student will have knowledge about cryptography, PGP and improve skills in writing secure code in plain C.

+Evaluation details:

+* We suppose that at the midterm evaluation, we could estimate the following:
+	- support of gnupg messages parsing
+	- basic support of messages signing
+* At the final evaluation we suppose to have the following features implemented:
+	- full support of messages signing using multiple private keys
+	- verification of known senders
+	- messages encryption for known recipients
+	- documentation